bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 ### Description of the lab

 Welcome to the lab for **Genome Visualization**!
-This lab will introduce you to the [Integrative Genomics Viewer](http://www.broadinstitute.org/igv), a powerful desktop application for viewing many kinds of genomic data, including data for DNA sequencing, RNA sequencing, microarrays, epidgenetics, and copy number alteration.
+This lab will introduce you to the [Integrative Genomics Viewer](http://www.broadinstitute.org/igv), a powerful desktop application for viewing many kinds of genomic data, including data for DNA sequencing, RNA sequencing, microarrays, epigenetics, and copy number alteration.
 It is one of the most popular visualization tools for **high throughput sequencing (HTS)** data.

 After this lab, you will be able to: